As the population of the world population clocks 8 billion and counting, let’s have a look into the social media addiction statistics.

 Adolescent psychiatrist says that wrong expectations and unwanted comparisons with other teenagers can deteriorate teenagers mental health.

-Teenage Addiction to Social Media May Lead To
+Teenage Social Media Addiction May Lead To:

 - Lack of proper sleep